dotterweide/dotterweide/README.md

 # ![ToyIDE logo](doc/images/toyide-logo.png?raw=true "ToyIDE")

 __Note:__ This is a fork from [here](https://github.com/pavelfatin/toyide).
-All changes by Hanns Holger Rutz, released under the same license (GPL v3+).
+All changes by Hanns Holger Rutz, released under the same license (Apache).
 This fork refactors the project into sbt sub-modules, cross-building against Scala 2.11 and 2.12, applies some code style changes, and investigates the possibility of adding Scala as a supported language (in progress).
 To run the demo application,